Abstract

 An example of how the two coalesce is provided by the process of negoti-ation with welfare state institutions, by individuals as well as groups, themain responsibility for which tends to fall to women (Nelson, 1984; Jones,1990).
 This perspective on citizenship is exempli ed by the work of Scan-dinavian feminist scholars such as Helga Hernes and Birte Siim.
 Hernes,for example, writes:

-1992; Koven and Michel, 1993; Lewis, 1994).
+The welfare state literature, to the extent that it deals with individual citizens,deals with those aspects of citizenship that are related to social policy entitle-ments.
+Democratic theories and empirical studies of democratic politics empha-sise the participatory aspects of citizenship.
+Any adequate account ofcontemporary citizenship in Scandinavia must include all these dimensions ifthe interplay between material rights, multi-level participation, and 1992; Koven and Michel, 1993; Lewis, 1994).
 The nature of the socialrights that have emerged has, in part, been a re ection of the extent towhich women have been involved in their construction.
 Conversely, theextent of women’ s political involvement has, in part, been a re ection ofthe nature of the social and reproductive rights they have achieved andtheir mobilization has been, in part, a function of their relationship withthe welfare state.

 5This helps to underline the importance for a feminist theory of citizenshipof a ‘ synthetic’ approach, which embraces elements of the two main his-torical citizenship traditions.
 A rounded and fruitful theorization ofcitizenship, which can be of potential value to women, has to embrace bothindividual rights (and, in particular, social and reproductive rights) andpolitical participation and also has to analyse the relationship between thetwo (Sarvasy and Siim, 1994).
 At the core of this conceptualization lies theidea of human agency.Citizenship as participation represents an expres-sion of human agency in the political arena, broadly de ned; citizenshipas rights enables people to act as agents.
 Moreover, citizenship rights arenot xed.
 They remain the object of political struggles to defend, reinter-pret and extend them.
 Who is involved in these struggles, where they areplaced in the political hierarchy and the political power and in uence theycan yield will help to determine the outcomes.
 Citizenship thus emerges asa dynamic concept in which process and outcome stand in a dialecticalrelationship to each other.
 Such a conceptualization of citizenship is par-ticularly important in challenging the construction of women (and especi-ally minority group women) as passive victims, while keeping sight of thediscriminatory and oppressive male-dominated political, economic andsocial institutions which still deny them full citizenship.
 People can be, atthe same time, both the subordinate objects of hierarchical power relationsand subjects who are agents in their own lives, capable of exercising powerin the ‘ generative’ sense of self-actualization (Giddens, 1991).

 Finally, to tie up this discussion with the earlier one on obligation, I drawa distinction between, on the one hand, an emphasis on the importance forcitizenship of political participation, broadly de ned, and, on the other, aconstruction of active political participation as a citizenship obligation.Given the constraints on women’s lives and the obstacles they face, thereis a real danger of creating a measuring rod of citizenship against whichmany women might, yet again, fall short.
-Moreover, it is one which coulddeny the citizenship of those constrained by severe disability, chronicillness or frailty (Meekosha and tinction between two formulations: to be a citizen and to act as a citizen,thereby bringing together Old eld’ s bifurcation of citizenship as a statusand a practice.
-To be a citizen, in the sociological sense, means to enjoy
+Moreover, it is one which coulddeny the citizenship of those constrained by severe disability, chronicillness or frailty (Meekosha and the rights necessary for agency and social and political participation.
+Toact as a citizen involves ful lling the full potential of the status.
+Those whodo not ful l that potential do not cease to be citizens.
+Moreover, in prac-tice, political participation tends to be more of a continuum than an all ornothing affair; it can uctuate during the individual’s life-course, re ect-ing, in part, the demands of caring obligations which can also be inter-preted as the exercise of citizenship obligations.

 Citizenship’ s exclusionary tensions